Follow the step-by-step instructions to set up an update request.

 Send update requests to get updated by any collaborator on key rows, regardless of whether they have a Smartsheet account or are shared to the sheet.
 Choose which columns you would like collaborators to see in your requests, and send them at specific times or on a recurring basis.
 Colleagues, contractors, consultants, clients, and others can all easily respond on any device by using a simple form to add or change information.

-Build the workflow from scratch or use the template provided in the workflow gallery and customize it to your needs.
+You can build the workflow from scratch or start with a template from the workflow gallery and customize it as needed.

 To automate update requests

-- On the menu bar, select Automation > Create workflow from template.
+- On the menu bar, select Automation > Create from template.

 - Select Use template.